Bi-local fields interacting with a constant electric field and related problems including the Schwinger effect: SUMMARY

 \section{SUMMARY}

 In this paper, we have discussed the formulation of bi-local systems, the classical counterparts of the bi-local fields, under a constant electric field $E\bm{e}^1$ and their physical properties.

 The bi-local systems are two particle systems bounded via a relativistic Hooke type of potential; we assign the charges $g_{(1)}\,(>0)$ and $g_{(2)}\,(<0)$ to respective particles.
 By ordinary, the bi-local systems are formulated as constrained dynamical systems characterized by two first-class constraints: a master wave equation, the mass-shell condition, for the bi-local system and a supplementary condition which can freeze the ghost states caused by relative-time excitation.
 In many cases, however, the consistency of those constraints is broken by introducing the interaction of the bi-local fields with other fields.
-In Sec.
-I\!I and I\!I\!I, we have developed a way constructing the first class constraints for the bi-local system under a constant electric field.
-The key was to modify the mass-shell condition with viewing one of secondary constraints as a strong equation.
+In Sec.2 and 3, we have developed a way constructing a set of first class constraints for the bi-local system under a constant electric field.
+The key was to modify the mass-shell condition by regarding one of secondary constraints as a strong equation.

-On this way, in Sec.I\!V and V, we have studied the physical states which can diagonalize the mass-shell condition of the modified bi-local systems.
-Then, we had taken notice of that one term of the mass-shell equation is reduced to a Hamiltonian of repulsive harmonic oscillator for $|g_{(1)}|\neq |g_{(2)}|$.
-The repulsive harmonic oscillator is known to take complex eigenvales on some basis of eigenstates\cite{RHO-PRD}.
-So, we had discussed the stability of physical states in relation to the conditions $|g_{(1)}|=|g_{(2)}|$ and $|g_{(1)}|\neq |g_{(2)}|$.
+On this way, in Sec.4 and 5, we have studied the physical states which can diagonalize the mass-shell condition of the modified bi-local systems.
+Then, we had taken notice of that one part of the mass-shell equation is reduced to a Hamiltonian of repulsive harmonic oscillator for $|g_{(1)}|\neq |g_{(2)}|$.
+The repulsive harmonic oscillator is known to take complex eigenvalues on some basis of eigenstates\cite{RHO-PRD}.
+So, we had discussed the stability of physical states in the case of $|g_{(1)}|=|g_{(2)}|$ and $|g_{(1)}|\neq |g_{(2)}|$.